kgjerde/corporaexplorer/README.md

 ## 2\.
 The corpus exploration app

-Start the app by running the `run_corpus_explorer()` function with a corporaexplorer object created by `prepare_data()` as argument.
+Start the app by running the `run_corpus_explorer()` function with a “corporaexplorerobject” created by `prepare_data()` as argument.
 Run the following in the R console to see documentation for the `run_corpus_explorer()` function.

 ``` r